HardlyDifficult/Crypto/Bitcoin.md

  - Minting: 12.5 BTC per block to the miner
    - POW algorithm: SHA-256
      - Mined with ASICs.
-   - The amount minted cuts in half every 210,000 blocks and reaches 0 in 2140.
+   - The amount minted cuts in half every 210,000 blocks (4 years) and reaches 0 in 2140.
+   - Next halfing: 2021
+ - Transactions
-   - TODO next drop date?
+   - Confirmation time: TODO
- - Transaction fees
-   - Rate defined by supply and demand.
+   - Fees defined by supply and demand.
      - 100% to the miner.
  - Launched January 2009

 ### In General